the-gigi/modern-go-programming/manuscript/chapter 3 - the go type system.md

 s: [1 2 3 4] length: 4 capacity: 6
 ```

-Note that when I added another element to the slice the new backing array didn't have just enough capacity forthe new element (4), but actually doubled from 3 to 6 to accomodate appending a few more elements.
+Note that when I added another element to the slice the new backing array didn't have just enough capacity for the new element (4), but actually doubled from 3 to 6 to accommodate appending a few more elements.
 Go uses heuristics to determine how to grow slices.
 But, you shouldn't rely on it because it's a pretty low-level implementation detail that can change.
 If you want predictability you can allocate a slice with predefined capacity using the `make()` function:

 ```
 bytes := make([]byte, 100)